mattdesl/parametric-curves/blogpost/post.md

   ... createTube(...);
 ```

-And, lastly, we add some fake rim lighting in the fragment step and mix it with the Z-normal of the tube:
+Then we add some fake rim lighting in the fragment step and mix it with the Z-normal of the tube:

 ```glsl
   ...